JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    <img src="dk-ec2-outdatedAgent.png" width="706" alt="Outdated agent image"/>

 You can open an [interactive terminal](install-and-start-teamcity-agents.md#Debug+Agents+Remotely) to any active agent instance via the **Open Terminal** button.
-The terminal allows you to debug and maintain your EC2 instances.
+The terminal allows you to debug and maintain your cloud agent machines.

 ## Additional Information and Advanced Concepts